It’s easy to confuse both. The truth is, a product perspective is important for PMing; but it’s not enough!

 What Is Product Thinking?

 Product Thinking is a vital principle in modern-day operations.
 Until relatively recently, Industrial Designers and other professionals used to have a pretty standard line of products.
 Within this line, the most important initiative was to add or subtract features, according to what the market seemed to demand at the time.
-Think everyday objects like washing machines, fridges and cars.
+Think of everyday objects like washing machines, fridges, and cars.

 But the essential step in this process (thinking about the product) was actually quite rudimentary.
 It was usually function-oriented: what is that my customers want of me.
 Brands got used to doing the same over years, even decades.